Hot Springs Village

 - Other local charities such as Red Cross, Teen Challenge of Arkansas, AR Sheriff's Ranch,

-Ouachita Children, Samaritan Ministries, Potters Clay, SCAT and many others
+Ouachita Children, Samaritan Ministries, Potters Clay, SCAT, local food banks and many others

 We raise our funds with the following projects: